nhn/tui.chart/apps/toast-ui.react-chart/README.md

 ### Import

 You can use Toast UI Chart for React as a ECMAScript module or a CommonJS module.
 As this module does not contain CSS files, you should import `tui-chart.css` from `tui-chart` manually.
+Also map files are not included, so if you want to add a map chart, you have to import map files like a css file.

 * Using ECMAScript module